camlac02/Bloomberg/README.md

 Then, validate and wait until the loader is gone.

+If you want to test with saving files (without using bloomberg), go to line 24 in pages/api/index.js and change "main_frontbloom.py" by "main_front.py"

 ## References

 To learn more about our project, take a look at the following resources that help us to build the front of the project and the link with our python code base: